aaryavlal/frontend/cores/core-3.md

 <details>
 <summary>A) Your laptop's 8-core processor running a video game</summary>
-<p>❌ Incorrect.
+<p>Incorrect.
 This is parallel computing — multiple cores on one machine sharing memory.</p>
 </details>

 <details>
 <summary>B) Netflix streaming video from thousands of servers worldwide to millions of users</summary>
-<p>✅ Correct!
+<p>Correct!
 Netflix uses distributed computing — data centers (independent computers) around the world handle requests independently, then use load balancing to route users optimally.</p>
 </details>

 <details>
 <summary>C) A calculator performing addition sequentially</summary>
-<p>❌ Incorrect.
+<p>Incorrect.
 This is sequential computing.</p>
 </details>

 <details>
 <summary>D) Rendering a movie with OpenGL shaders</summary>
-<p>❌ Incorrect.
+<p>Incorrect.
 While GPUs are powerful, this is primarily parallel computing on local hardware.</p>
 </details>

 ---